kaka-lin/Notes/OpenGL/00_hello_world/README.md

 # Hello World! in OpenGL

-This example show how to creat a window in OpenDL
+This example shows how to create a window in OpenGL